Travel guide: China 🇨🇳

 - It is generally advised to avoid travel during the two national holidays due to the huge domestic crowds (1-7th May and 1-7th Oct)

 - High-speed rail is very convenient, and the tickets are linked to your passport.
-Contact us if you need help buying train tickets.

 Beyond megacities: wildlife and nature travel in China